benetkiewicz/blog/_drafts/fun-with-certificates-in-wif.md

 ## Signing STS ticket without opening password protected certificate

-You need to digitally sign the STS ticket, so Relaying Parties will know that you are you and they can trust in whatever you've sent them.
-You don't want to do it this way:
+STS ticket needs to be digitally signed, so Relaying Parties will know that you are you and they can trust in whatever you've sent them.
+To sign a ticket with a certificate, you need to access it first.
+Avoid accessing certificate file because this requires password and lacks granular access rights.
+So avoid doing this:

 {% highlight C# %}
 var signingCert = new X509Certificate2(signingCertFullPath, password, X509KeyStorageFlags.MachineKeySet);